 BPD Diagnosis

-There are a few ways a medical professional will diagnosis you with a borderline personality disorder (or another personality disorder).
-These include:
+There are a few ways a medical professional will diagnose you with a BPD (or another personality disorder), including:

 - An evaluation of your psychology